 Portuguese water dogs are a very intelligent working dog which requires ample daily activity.
 It’s amazing how they dive under water to retrieve.
 We have watched this with our boy Freeman.
 Owing to the breed capabilites, they would excel in many AKC competitions, such as, agility, rally obedience, trick and water trials.

-We firmly believe people interested in purchasing a puppy should research the breed/s of interest thoroughly before purchasing.
-The are just as many different requirements of the breeds as their are people wants and needs.
+We firmly believe people interested in purchasing a puppy should research the breed/s of interest thoroughly before purchasing a puppy.
+There are just as many different requirements/needs of all the different breeds as their are different people and their wants and needs.
 A good place to start is at this website we provided which has a wealth of information on each of the breeds.

 Portuguese Water Dogs need activities and exercise to keep them stimulated.
 Otherwise, left to their own devices they could get a little destructive.
 On the other hand, their intelligence lends to quick learning, but at the same time if lackadaisical, they could outsmart their owner.
 Therefore, obedience training is a must.